-- After the environmental assessment is complete, Oncor will file an application, along with an environmental assessment, with the PUC requesting an amendment to their Certificate of Convenience and Necessity ("CCN").
+- After the environmental assessment is complete, Oncor will file an application, along with an environmental assessment, with the PUC requesting a Certificate of Convenience and Necessity ("CCN").
 The application outlines specific attributes of the line, describes the need for the line, proposes various routes for the project, and identifies potential impacts on the surrounding community and environment. - After Oncor files the CCN application with the PUC, interested parties have an opportunity to participate in the process and express their views to the PUC.
-The PUC rules establishes a six-month period for the PUC to approve or deny a CCN application.
+ERCOT's critical designation for this project establishes a six month period for the PUC to approve or deny a CCN application.
 While the requisite formal review and approval process for proposed transmission facilities can be complex, it is one that thoroughly examines essential interests, including the views of the public, to ensure that the State's electric system continues to be reliable and provides the necessary support for sustained development and growth.